ken2190/myutil/testdata/out/docs/doc_das2.md

 <br>

 <br>
-    :param x: the time series to calculate the feature of
+    x: the time series to calculate the feature of
 <br>
     :type x: numpy.ndarray
 <br>